Emma Goldman: World War I

 To this end, she and Berkman organized the No Conscription League of New York, which proclaimed: "We oppose conscription because we are internationalists, antimilitarists, and opposed to all wars waged by capitalistic governments."
 The group became a vanguard for anti-draft activism, and chapters began to appear in other cities.
 When police began raiding the group's public events to find young men who had not registered for the draft, Goldman and others focused their efforts on distributing pamphlets and other writings.
+At a No-Conscription League meeting in the Bronx on June 5, 1917, nearly 300 patrolmen and detectives surrounded the hall, police automobiles equipped with searchlights patrolled the streets, federal agents mingled in the audience while stenographers recorded every word spoken, and three army soldiers were stationed at each door.
+Young men in khaki in the galleries heckled speakers; when one speaker was struck by a light bulb thrown from the gallery, Goldman came to the platform and rebuked the police for failing to prevent the soldiers from "breaking the law."
 In the midst of the nation's patriotic fervor, many elements of the political left refused to support the League's efforts.
 The Women's Peace Party, for example, ceased their peace efforts and turned to war relief once the U.S. entered the war.
 The Socialist Party of America took an official stance against U.S. involvement but supported Wilson in most of his activities.

 On June 15, 1917, Goldman and Berkman were arrested during a raid of their offices, in which authorities seized "a wagon load of anarchist records and propaganda".
 The New York Times reported that Goldman asked to change into a more appropriate outfit, and emerged in a gown of "royal purple".
 The pair were charged with conspiracy to "induce persons not to register" under the newly enacted Espionage Act, and were held on $25,000 bail each.
 Defending herself and Berkman during their trial, Goldman invoked the First Amendment, asking how the government could claim to fight for democracy abroad while suppressing free speech at home: